Appers-lab/appers-lab-com/guides/quickstart-git.md

 git push
 ```

-Then using browser login to your bitbucket account, go to this repository section and create a "pull request".
+Then using browser login to your repository account, go to this repository section and create a "pull request".
 When you create a pull request, I (and others) can see what changes you made in your branch and give you feedback.
 You may need to make additional changes and push again (using the commands above).
 When we approve your changes then we will "merge" your changes into the main branch, and basically your code will be included in the main version of the program.

 ### Pull changes - conflict resolution